mitchpehora/canCode-Arduino/README.md

 Download the Arduino IDE [here!](https://www.arduino.cc/en/main/software)

+Before you upload any code, make sure you select the Arduino is connected to by going to 'Tools'>'Ports' and click on the one your Arduino is connected to.

 ## Blink
 Click [here](https://github.com/mitchpehora/canCode-Arduino/tree/master/blink) for information on making an LED blink!
 Supports on-board LED as well as external one.